 The extent that a project will maximize public health benefits depends on both the population, community or group that will experience improvements in air quality due to the project, and the amount of emission reductions that will take place.
 Proposals should therefore describe both the population, community or group that will be affected by the project and how they will directly benefit from emission reductions that will result from the project.
+Proposals that can demonstrate how they will directly benefit communities with environmental justice concerns may be evaluated more favorably than others that do not.

-Note: Factors potentially indicating disproportionate impacts include: differential proximity and exposure to environmental hazards; greater susceptibility to adverse effects from environmental hazards (due to genetic predisposition, age, chronic medical conditions, lack of health care access, or poor nutrition); unique environmental exposures because of practices linked to cultural background or socioeconomic status (e.g., subsistence fishing or farming); cumulative effects from multiple stressors; reduced ability to effectively participate in decision-making processes (due to language barriers, inability to access traditional communication channels, or limited capacity to access technical and legal resources); and degraded physical infrastructure, such as poor housing, poorly maintained public buildings (e.g., schools), or lack of access to transportation.
+Note: Factors potentially indicating disproportionate impacts to communities with environmental justice concerns include, but are not limited to: differential proximity and exposure to environmental hazards; greater susceptibility to adverse effects from environmental hazards (due to genetic predisposition, age, chronic medical conditions, lack of health care access, or poor nutrition); unique environmental exposures because of practices linked to cultural background or socioeconomic status (e.g., subsistence fishing or farming); cumulative effects from multiple stressors; reduced ability to effectively participate in decision-making processes (due to language barriers, inability to access traditional communication channels, or limited capacity to access technical and legal resources); and degraded physical infrastructure, such as poor housing, poorly maintained public buildings (e.g., schools), or lack of access to transportation.

-c.
-Community Engagement and Partnerships: Under Section V, Criteria #4, priority will be given to projects which engage affected communities with respect to the design and performance of the project and which obtain support from project partners to more effectively perform the project.
-Applicants will be evaluated based on the extent and quality of the applicant's efforts and plans for incorporating community input throughout the design and performance of the project, and/or whether their design of the proposed project involved and incorporated community input.
-Community engagement and partnership efforts should include various organizations representing a broad spectrum of the community; examples include grassroots, neighborhood, school, faith-based, city council, business, local government, and other organizations.
+- d.
+Community Engagement and Partnerships: Under Section V, Criteria #5, priority will be given to projects which engage affected communities with respect to the design and performance of the project and which obtain support from project partners to more effectively perform the project.
+The term "affected communities" as defined by the program are communities, populations, groups, and other interested parties that are, or have been, affected by the environmental and/or other issues that the project is intended to address.
+Applicants will be evaluated based on the extent and quality of the applicant's efforts and plans for incorporating input from affected communities throughout the design and performance of the project, and/or whether their design of the proposed project involved and incorporated input from affected communities.
+Community engagement and partnership efforts should include various organizations representing a broad spectrum of the community; examples include local residents, grassroots, neighborhood, school, faith-based, city council, business, local government, and other organizations.
 Proposals that can demonstrate recent involvement of project partners and community members working together on projects may be evaluated more favorably than others.
-Proposals with letters of commitment that demonstrate strong, long-term involvement throughout the project from a variety of project partners may also be evaluated more favorably than others.

-- d.
-Project Sustainability: Under Section V, Criteria #5, priority will be given to projects which can demonstrate the ability of the applicant and project partners to promote and continue efforts to reduce emissions after EPA funding for this project has ended.
-This could include, but is not limited to: - the project's inclusion in a broader-based environmental or air quality plan; - the implementation of idle-reduction policies; - the implementation of contract specifications requiring the use of cleaner vehicles and equipment; or, - a documented commitment to continue to identify and address air quality issues in the affected community.
+Proposals with letters of commitment that demonstrate strong, long-term involvement throughout the project from a variety of project partners may also be evaluated more favorably than others. - e.
+Project Sustainability: Under Section V, Criteria #6, priority will be given to projects which can demonstrate the ability of the applicant and project partners to promote and continue efforts to reduce emissions after EPA funding for this project has ended.
+Specifically, proposals will be evaluated based on the extent and quality to which the applicant can demonstrate that the applicant and/or its project partners: